MihaiHMO/VSDhdp/README.md

   endcase
  end
  ```
- In case we have incomplete cases (ex just c1 and c2) we generate inferred latches .
-For this the remained cases must be coded with default states.
+Incomplete cases (ex just `c1` and `c2`) can generate inferred latches - solution: remained cases must be coded with default states.

 ![](Imgs/d5-3.png)

-Lab example: we see that on `sel=00` `y` takes the values for `10` and `11` it latches.
+Lab example: For `sel=00` `y` takes the values for `10` and for `11` it latches.
 We see the mux and the latch generated after synthesis .

 ![](Imgs/l5-2.png)

-A correct example: we can see no latches inferred and the cases `10` and `11` follow the `i2` input.
+A correct example: no latches inferred and the cases `10` and `11` follow the `i2` input.

 ![](Imgs/l5-3.png)

-Partial assigments in case
+Partial assigments in `case`:
 ```
 reg[1:0] sel;
 reg x, y;